How to Use a Wise Card Abroad: A Full Guide (2026)

 Your Wise card doesn’t need any specific activation step - but you’ll need to make a chip and PIN payment, or use your card at an ATM, before you’re able to use the card’s contactless feature.
 You won’t be able to make an ATM withdrawal here in Singapore, but you can use your card to check your balance instead.

-Conclusion: Is Wise a good travel card?
+Conclusion: Is Wise a good travel card in 2026?

 Get your Wise travel card